DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/plugins/attributes/crypto_RSA_OAEP.md

               # Hash type, when decrypting, you must obviously use the same value
               # that was used for encrypting
               hash: SHA3_512
-              # Public RSA key used to decrypt
+              # Public RSA key used to encrypt
               # WARNING - THIS KEY IS WEAK AND PUBLIC, NEVER USE IT
               rsa_key: |-
                   -----BEGIN PUBLIC KEY-----